banjopickin/women_workforce/report.md

 After PCA and Kmeans, each row has a cluster id indicating which cluster it belongs to.
 Employed rate and correct rate are Calculated with cluster and presented as Figure 10.
 Cluster 1, 2,5 are unemployed groups and Cluster 0,3,4 are the unemployed groups.
 Each cluster displays pure employment status and high accuracy, therefore we can move on to next step.

 ### Cluster study
 Since the feature Contribution matrix shares the same structure as survey data frame, whose rows are the respondents and columns are the survey questions, we can concatenate cluster id to the survey data frame.
-This new survey data set is saved as f
+This new survey data set is saved as df_id.

-0.52546132160754577)
+Each cluster is compared with rest of population using sample proportion z-test.

 ## Method